lopezdsr/sql-query/sqlref/sql_reference.template.md

 * `DISTINCT`: This modifier ensures that the overall result set does not contain any duplicates.
 This is the default modifier that applies if no modifier is present.
 * `ALL`: All rows of a fullselect's result set are combined using a set operator.
 Thus, the overall result set can contain duplicates.

-Note that the following combination of set operators and set modifiers are not supported:
+Note that the following combination of set operators and set modifiers is not supported:
 * `INTERSECT ALL`
 * `EXCEPT ALL`
 * `MINUS ALL`